digital-asset/ex-bond-issuance/README.md

 2. Select the **Issuer Actions** tab.
 3. Select the **Commission Auction** choice.
 4. Enter parameters of New Bond Auction:
-    *  Bond asset deposit contract ID (choose the name of the bond just issued)
+    *  Bond asset deposit: choose the name of the [bond just issued](#approving-new-bond-issuance-request), e.g.: Bond007
     *  Start date
     *  End date
-    *  Minimum price: e.g: 96 (must be smaller the the bond's denomination)
+    *  Minimum price: e.g: 96 (must be smaller the bond's denomination)
     *  Size: e.g.: 500000 (The size of the auction cannot be larger than the balance of available bonds).
 6. Choose **Okay**.